rwidjaja/atscale-gatling-core/README.md

 ```

 Gatling provides extensive capabilities to shape our tests.
 For instance, we can simulate various numbers of concurrent users ramping up load and ramping down load over time.
-These capabilities are defined in Gatling simulation classes.
-This utility has abstracted those behaviors such that we can pass a list of injectionsteps to our desired simulation.
+These capabilities are defined in as InjectionSteps within Gatling simulation classes.
+This utility has abstracted those behaviors such that we can pass a list of InjectionSteps to our desired simulation.
 Accordingly, users can shape their tests without writing custom Gatling simulations.
 Injection steps implement the factory design pattern to produce a standard Gatling open or closed injection step that is used in the simulation.
 To better understand these injection steps refer to the Gatling documentation.
 See: https://docs.gatling.io/tutorials/scripting-intro/

 Defining open and closed injection steps in the same list is not supported.